wokwi/wokwi-docs/docs/guides/diagram-editor.md

 The Alt key or the Ctrl key temporarily toggle to fine grid snapping whether the grid is visible or not.

 This grid snapping behaviour is the same for both parts and new wires, and the modifier keys allow you to perform grid snapping whether the grid is on or off.

+When you start the simulation, Wokwi hides the grid.
+Stopping the simulation restores the grid.